msoumik78/Java8Features/README.md

 ### Dependencies

 * Java 8 should be installed and available in the system.
-JAVA_HOME environment variable be set and pointing to the location of Java 8.
+JAVA_HOME environment variable should be set and pointing to the location of Java 8.
 * Maven should be installed in the system and set in PATH.

 ### Compiling